-There are a multitude of voices in today’s society beckoning us as mothers, each with their own passion and fervor.
+There are a multitude of voices in today’s society beckoning us as mothers to follow their advice, each with their own passion and fervor.
 They preach the “best ways” to feed, parent, discipline, and educate our children.
 If we are not careful, we can easily find ourselves drowning in guilt over our decisions and differences.
-But there is one voice, filled with freedom and ringing clear above the rest—it is the voice of the Lord—and His is the only one that truly matters (Galatians 1:10).
+But there is one Voice, filled with freedom and ringing clear above the rest—it is the voice of the Lord—and His voice is the only one that truly matters (Galatians 1:10).

-We are called to raise children who are worshipers of God, who grow up to be satisfied in His love, and who are awestruck by the King of the universe!
+We are called to raise children who are worshipers of God, who grow up to be satisfied in His love, and who are awestruck by the King of the Universe!
 Considering our current culture, it is important that our children know who they are in the light of Jesus.
-When the world entices them, our children must recognize that their identity and value is found in Christ alone (1 Peter 2:9).
+When the world entices them, our children must recognize their identity and value are found in Christ alone (1 Peter 2:9).

 To disciple our children in the Word and ways of the Lord, it is imperative that we ourselves follow Him daily!
 When we shine the light of Jesus, worship Him with our whole heart, and share His tender mercy and grace, we take the first steps in making disciples of our children!